alize2e/subset-generation/README.md

 - last step: figure out how to update Lean so I can remove `sorry_getElem_reverse` and rest of lemmas that should be imported from GrayCodeProofLemmas

 GrayItProof, GrayItSorry, and GrayItValProof:
-- GrayItSorry and GrayItProof have an iterative algorithms, `grayIt`, for Gray code generation with an outline for termination proof that depends on `sorry`s – the outline in GrayItSorry is simpler, and that in GrayItProof has more proofs / is further along
+- GrayItSorry and GrayItProof have an iterative algorithm, `grayIt`, for Gray code generation that is based on "Algorithm G" from page 286 of the Knuth book.
+They also include an outline for a proof of termination that depends on `sorry`s – the outline in GrayItSorry is simpler, and that in GrayItProof has more proofs / is further along
 - GrayItValProof has some functions and lemmas used in GrayItProof
 - next steps:
   - continue GrayItProof by trying to figure out why it wants a proof of `(grayVal 1 (cons (!a₀) as)).fst+1 ≤ (grayVal 1 a).fst` rather than of `(grayVal 1 (cons (!a₀) as)).fst+1 ≤ (grayVal 1 (cons (a₀) as)).fst`